-- 1. Financial Statements.
-Reference is made to the Index to Consolidated Financial Statements at Item 8 of this report. - 2.
-Financial Statement Schedule.
-All schedules are omitted because they are not applicable or the required information is shown in the financial statements or the notes to the financial statements. - 3.
-Exhibits.
+1. Financial Statements.
+Reference is made to the Index to Consolidated Financial Statements at Item 8 of this report.

-Number Description of Exhibits
+2. Financial Statement Schedule.
+All schedules are omitted because they are not applicable or the required information is shown in the financial statements or the notes to the financial statements.

-- 2.1 Agreement for the sale and purchase of certain assets and the assumption of certain liabilities of Switchgear & Instrumentation Limited, dated July 4, 2005 (filed as Exhibit 2.1 to our Form 8-K filed July 6, 2005, and incorporated herein by reference). - 2.2 Agreement for the sale of freehold land at Ripley Road, Bradford, dated July 4, 2005 (filed as Exhibit 2.2 to our Form 8-K filed July 6, 2005, and incorporated herein by reference). - 2.3 Asset Purchase Agreement between the Company and General Electric Company dated August 7, 2006 (filed as Exhibit 2.1 to our Form 8-K filed August 9, 2006, and incorporated herein by reference). - 3.1 Certificate of Incorporation of Powell Industries, Inc. filed with the Secretary of State of the State of Delaware on February 11, 2004 (filed as Exhibit 3.1 to our Form 8-A/A filed November 1, 2004, and incorporated herein by reference). - 3.2 By-laws of Powell Industries, Inc. (filed as Exhibit 3.2 to our Form 8-A/A filed November 1, 2004, and incorporated herein by reference).
+3. Exhibits 5.
+Number Description of Exhibits 2.1 Agreement for the sale and purchase of certain assets and the assumption of certain liabilities of Switchgear &amp; Instrumentation Limited, dated July 4, 2005 (filed as Exhibit 2.1 to our Form 8-K filed July 6, 2005, and incorporated herein by reference).
+2.2 Agreement for the sale of freehold land at Ripley Road, Bradford, dated July 4, 2005 (filed as Exhibit 2.2 to our Form 8-K filed July 6, 2005, and incorporated herein by reference).
+2.3 Asset Purchase Agreement between the Company and General Electric Company dated August 7, 2006 (filed as Exhibit 2.1 to our Form 8-K filed August 9, 2006, and incorporated herein by reference).
+3.1 Certificate of Incorporation of Powell Industries, Inc. filed with the Secretary of State of the State of Delaware on February 11, 2004 (filed as Exhibit 3.1 to our Form 8-A/A filed November 1, 2004, and incorporated herein by reference).